-Your LGPS administering authority can give you more information on the first two of these options.
-Contact details are at the end of this guide.
+Contact us for more information on the first two of these options.
+Contact details can be found at the end of this guide.
 You may wish to take independent financial advice before you decide to pay extra.

 Your pension

 Your LGPS benefits are made up of: